doki-theme/doki-theme-vscode/README.md

 ## About!

 This plugin is for serious Otaku programmers.
-With over **30** themes, based off of various waifu,
+Code with your waifu.
+With over **30** themes,
 I think you will find best girl.

-You can choose themes from various, Anime, Manga, or Visual Novels such as:
+You can choose themes from various, Anime, Manga, or Visual Novels:

 - DanganRonpa
-- Darling in the Franxx
 - Doki-Doki Literature Club
 - Fate
 - Gate